Eschatologue/CM_wiki/docs/spells/9th-level.md

 **Components:** V, S, M (a hummingbird feather)
 **Duration:** 8 hours

 You touch a willing creature and bestow a limited ability to see into the immediate future.
-For the duration, the target can't be surprised and has :d20-adv: **Advantage** on attack rolls, ability checks, and Saving Throws.
+For the duration, the target can't be surprised and has :d20-adv: **Advantage** on :d20-attack: **Attack Roll**s, :d20-check: **Ability Check**s, and :d20-save: **Saving Throw**s.
 Additionally, other creatures have :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** against the target for the duration.

 This spell immediately ends if you cast it again before its duration ends.